azamaulanaaa/selfhost/README.md

 - `aria2`: For the Aria2 download manager.
 - `lldap`: For the LLDAP server.
 - `authelia`: For the Authelia authentication service.
+- `vikunja`: For the Vikunja task management service.

 To start services associated with a specific profile, use the --profile (or -p) option: